August 22, 2025

 Semantic relevance means aligning content with how your audience thinks about and searches for topics.
 It goes beyond keywords to match the underlying meaning and context of search queries.

-Three key optimization approaches:
+Three key approaches:

 1. Use Schema.org markup to help search engines understand content relationships and meaning.